You have probably heard that lots of pet owners are having their pets microchipped. What is a pet microchip ID? Should you microchip your dog?

-Does your dog have a microchip?
-If not, it's time to consider microchipping your dog.
+Microchipping is very common in pets for identification purposes.
+If your dog does not have a microchip, it's time to consider microchipping your dog.
 Thousands, if not millions of dogs get lost every year.
 A tragic few of these missing pets are reunited with their owners.
-Unfortunately, many lost dogs end up in shelters where they are adopted out to new homes or even euthanized.

 What You Need to Know About Microchips